SAINT JOSEPH’S SEMINARY

 Program Completion Rate:

-All of the seminarians (Category 1) who completed their Master of Divinity between 2002 and 2012 have gone on to ordination and service as priests in their local diocese or Community of Consecrated Life.
+All of the seminarians (Category 1) who completed their Master of Divinity between 2001 and 2010 have been ordained priests and serve in their local diocese or Community of Consecrated Life.
 The employment rate for this category is 100%.

-Students pursue the MARS degree (Category 2) for a variety of both personal and professional reasons.
-79% of our graduates have obtained positions in pastoral ministry at local schools, parishes and church-based agencies.
-Among the remaining 21% are those who offer pastoral service on a part-time or volunteer basis in their local parishes and dioceses, and those who earned their degree for the purposes of individual theological and spiritual enrichment.
+Students have pursued the MARS degree for a variety of both personal and professional reasons.
+79% of our MARS graduates have obtained professional positions in pastoral ministry at local schools, parishes and church-based agencies.
+Among the remaining 21% are those who offer pastoral service on a part-time or volunteer basis in their local parishes and dioceses and those who earned their degree for the purposes of individual theological and spiritual enrichment.